hauke96/qgis-outdoor-map/README.md

 ### 3. Open QGIS project

-Simply open the `map.qgs` file and work on the map.
+1. Simply open the `map.qgs` file and work on the map.
-You may have to adjust paths to your local files (e.g. SVGs, GeoPackage, etc.) but most of it should just work.
+2. Go into Settings → Options → System and add the `./sprites` folder to the list of SVG paths.

+You are now ready to use the map.

 ## Create printable PDF